2015 IIHF Women's World Championship

-The 2015 IIHF Women's World Championship was the 16th such event hosted by the International Ice Hockey Federation.
-The competition also served as qualifications for the 2016 competition.
+The 2015 IIHF Women's World Championship was the 16th such event organized by the International Ice Hockey Federation.
+The tournament was played in Malmö, Sweden, from 28 March to 4 April 2015.
 Venues included the Malmö Isstadion, and Rosengårds Ishall.

-United States defeated Canada in the gold medal game 7–5, securing their sixth title.
+The United States defeated Canada in the gold medal game 7–5, securing their second consecutive and sixth title overall.
 Finland won the bronze medal by beating Russia 4–1.

-Teams
+Participating teams

-The tournament was contested between eight teams from 28 March to 4 April 2015 in Malmö, Sweden.
+The tournament was contested between eight teams divided into two groups.